odwrotnie/payload-3.0-tailwind-demo/README.md

-# Payload 3.0 Beta Demo
+# Payload 3.0 Beta Demo with Tailwind CSS

 This repo showcases a demo of the Payload 3.0 Beta running completely within Next.js.